-The attached plans indicate that the applicant is proposing a 2-parcel Minor Partition of the subject site.
+The Tentative Plan indicates that the applicant is proposing a 2-parcel Minor Partition of the subject site.
 Proposed Parcel 1 contains an existing single-family detached residential unit.
 The applicant is intending to develop an additional single-family detached dwelling on proposed Parcel 2.
 Therefore, both the existing and proposed uses are permitted within the R-10 District.